stat20-summer/website/content/syllabus.md

 If you are ill or have been exposed to illness (including and not limited to COVID-19), please do not come to lab.
 Feel free to post on the class forum and visit virtual office hours!

-### Office Hours

-I and the uGSIs will host office hours each week.

-The preferred times will be chosen by you all and we will balance these with our personal schedules to select the times.
-The final times will be placed here once they have been chosen.
-We may adjust the office hour schedule throughout the semester as we understand student needs and preferences.

-Coming to office hours is not only for people that are behind or need extra help.
-Even if you are interested in talking about statistics and data science in general, we'd love to chat with you.

 ### Materials